 Despite staff cuts, the DOH does log complaints related to natural gas development, as does the state Department of Environmental Protection.
 (According to a State Impact report, only two other states -- Colorado and N. Dakota -- maintain a database of complaints.)
-A recent report indicates that the DOH has logged 57 complaints since 2011 (Colaneri, 2014).
-However, the DOH has recently come under scrutiny when two retired employees claimed that they were expected to follow special procedures when a caller brought up certain subjects, including fracking (Colaneri, 2014).
+A 2014 report indicated that the Pennsylvania Department of Health logged 57 complaints since 2011 (Colaneri, 2014).
+The DOH came under scrutiny in 2014 when two retired employees claimed that they were expected to follow special procedures when a caller brought up certain subjects, including fracking (Colaneri, 2014).
 An August 2014 letter, signed by over 400 health professionals in Pennsylvania, called for investigations into past operations.
 The letter also asks for implementation of new guidelines and reforms such as establishing a registry of all calls and health concerns, and making this information accessible to the public (Garber, 2014).
 The Health Department is currently implementing changes in procedures.